dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 2 Hopkins.md

 Modified by Lubin-Tate, showed you can get all of the totally ramified extensions of p-adic fields by adding points of finite order by using formal groups.

-Properties of a formal group law:
+Properties of a formal group law (see posted notes):
 - Unital
 - Commutative
 - Associative